Apollo

 Charlie Moreland Campground, Sunshine Coast Hinterland

-Price: From $7 per adult per night
+Price: from $7.50 per person per night

 Main amenities: restrooms, non-potable water